Info & Reminders

 - NO STREET PARKING – residents must park vehicles in garages and driveways.
 Emergency vehicles, the Bear Lake Elementary bus and garbage trucks must be able to move unrestricted throughout the neighborhood.
 Vehicles parked in a manner impeding traffic flow are at risk for immediate towing.

-- SQUATTERS – This is becoming very common in Florida.
-The best recourse is to keep a vigilant eye on neighboring vacant houses while they await rental or sale.
+- SQUATTERS – Please keep a vigilant eye on neighboring vacant houses while they await rental or sale.
 This is when homes are prime targets for squatters.
 Once a person has gained entry to a home and claims they are the legal resident, it is a time consuming legal process to remove them.
 Florida statutes do not provide HOA’s a legal recourse for removing squatters.
 It is the sole responsibility of the owner to start eviction proceedings.
 So what can we do?
 Immediately report suspicious behavior to ASPD.
 Squatters will often case a property or break-in to gain access.
 This is the time to call the police, but never confront the person!
 Contact our property manager so the HOA can contact the owner.
 If you have questions or concerns about any property, please contact our property manager.

 - Forest Edge Annual HOA Meeting – Country Creek Clubhouse July 20th@7pm